edwintrumpet/mercado-libre-x-men-evaluator/README.md

 in `.env` taking `.env.example` as example and set `~/.aws/credentials` with your IAM access key

-After that you need to autenticate to ECR
+After that you need to authenticate to ECR

 ```shell
 ./run.sh ecrAuth